-Tallahassee, the capital of Florida has a population of more than 181,000 and a metropolitan population of 375,000.
-Situated in the Florida Panhandle, Tallahassee is a center for healthcare and education related entities, major employers include Capital City Bank Group, General Dynamics Land Systems, Municipal Code Corporation and a number of national lobbying and professional associations.
+Tallahassee, the capital of Florida, has a population of more than 181,000 and a metropolitan population of 375,000.
+Situated in the Florida Panhandle, Tallahassee is a center for healthcare and education related entities, major employers such as Capital City Bank Group, General Dynamics Land Systems, and Municipal Code Corporation, as well as several national lobbying and professional associations.

 “Tallahassee shares a deep-rooted history and culture with unparalleled nature and outdoor recreation.
 A fusion of cosmopolitan flair and charming personality defines the spirit of Florida’s Capital City – where it all comes together beautifully for visitors.
 Stretching along the Florida Panhandle, Tallahassee is a place where college town meets cultural center, politics meets performing arts and history meets nature, a place where the vibrancy of what to do is matched only by the city’s inviting hospitality.” (www.visittallahassee.com)